carpentries-incubator/twitter-with-twarc/index.md

 >
 > This lesson assumes you have access to a working verion of Python
 > on a JupyterLab instance.
 It should work for those with a standalone
 > Jupyter- install.
-For our workshop, we are using jupyterhub hosted
+For our workshop, we used jupyterhub hosted
 > by UCSB's LSIT.
 {: .prereq}